 Several car-buying tips:

-- Be sure to get a Bill of Sale.
-This online version is only a sample; South Carolina requires the original document, so you may want to pick one up at your local DMV before you purchase a car.
-The seller may have one handy, but you'll be prepared if he doesn't.
+- Be sure to get a bill of sale.
+South Carolina requires the original document, so you may want to pick one up at your local SC DMV office before you purchase a car.
+The seller may have one handy, but at least you'll be prepared if he doesn't.

 - Keep all your receipts and paperwork concerning the purchase and care of your vehicle.

-- Test drive the car before you buy.
+- Test drive the car before you buy it.
 You'll need to check the acceleration, braking, steering, and overall fit of the vehicle to you and your driving style.

 Before you sell your car, do some research and a little work.
 It will pay off in the long run.